csev/dj4e/assn/paw_forms.md

         http://mdntutorial.pythonanywhere.com/catalog/author/12/update
         http://mdntutorial.pythonanywhere.com/catalog/author/12/delete

-    You can go into an author detail page and add "update" or "delete to the end of the URL to access those views.
+    You can go into an author detail page and add "update" or "delete" to the end of the URL to access those views.

 * If your code is working to this point, and you are using git you might want to commit